Kttra/PPD-Keyboard-Remapper/README.md

 ![Keyboard](https://user-images.githubusercontent.com/100814612/158518899-27df6551-49b0-4c6d-ab28-bc692acf11e5.png)

 This is the layout we are trying to emulate.
 To have a slider like effect like the controller, we can use a touchpad or graphics tablet.
-For some, these options may not be available, so it is important that we set the keybindings in a way that the sliders are accessible for both hands which we do above.
+For some, these options may not be available, so it is important that we set the keybindings in a way that the sliders are accessible for both hands.
+We do this in the above example.

 ![Future Tone Controller](https://user-images.githubusercontent.com/100814612/158519490-dfc45ba8-3015-4172-aefe-34ce4f567f70.png)